dataset-ninja/fabric-stain-dataset/README.md

 # Fabric Stain Dataset

-Fabric Stain Dataset is a dataset for object detection, classification tasks.
+Fabric Stain is a dataset for object detection, classification tasks.